WRITTEN BY MOLLY | EVERYTHINGSHIHTZU.COM

 Shih Tzu have a lifespan that ranges from approximately 12 to 16 years old, with the average age being 14 years.
 Most Shih Tzu will live into their early teen years and are considered a senior dog between 9 and 10 years old.

-Read on to learn more about the different things that can influence how long your Shih Tzu will live, and how you can keep them healthy and happy for years to come.
+Of course there are things that can impact how long your Shih Tzu will live like genetics or a sudden accident, but the good news is there are things you can do now that will help keep them healthy and happy for years to come.

 Overall, Shih Tzu are pretty healthy.
 This small breed enjoys one of the longest lifespans in the dog world.